by Fintan Dunne, rta0 Founder

 It has a flat battery, because with the lights being on, they drained the battery after the petrol ran out.
 These are the mundane aspects of a suicide.
 We view the gorse-fringed clearing where Declan had taken his own life.

 His suicide was multi-factorial, but in truth the trauma of those events a score of years earlier had left their mark.
-The accident had reached out across time to claim it’s second fatality.
+The accident had reached out to echo across time and claim it’s second fatality.

 That’s the way of it.
 Ask others bereaved by the trauma of road accidents or suicide.
 I’ve known both.
+For countless families, the knock on the door is answered to devastating news.
 The suddenness of loss detonates shock waves lasting decades.
 People live on, never the same.
 Direct your empathy to my late mother -who lost more than I can comprehend.

 We had been a close-knit family of four.
 Now we were three.

 “Are you sure you will be able to drive it?” inquires the Sergeant.
 The car reeks incredibly of carbon monoxide fumes.
 He and I have it running.

 “Yeah….”
 I answer casually with a wave of my hand.
 I sit in and belt up.
 There is a part of me tough as a Vietnam vet; a war landscape most of my life.

 From Enniskerry, I drove down to identify my brother Declan’s remains in the same Loughlinstown mortuary which had held my father twenty years earlier.
 One event, two entwined consequences.

 I’ve touched the carnage and it’s touched me.
 I have skin in this game.
 During a late 1990’s surge in suicides, I established Men’s Aid to do anti-suicide radio advertising and outreach.
 Suicide and road deaths are twin mass killers.
 Issues constantly close to my heart.